 Five Great Exercises Using Sandbags For Fitness

-- Squat – A fitness sandbag can take a normal squat and turn it into a fight for balance.
+- Squat – An exercise sandbag can take a normal squat and turn it into a fight for balance.
 You can either hold the bag over your head while squatting or do a bear hug squat, where you hold the bag tightly to your core.
 You can also test your balance by holding the sandbag in the crook of your arms, in the zercher position.
 These squats will work your arms and core, as well as increase your leg strength.
 For a more intense workout, do the squats on your vibration plate!